Select language : EN | 中文

 LEEP/LLETZ

-LEEP (Loop Electrosurgical Excision Procedure)—also known as LLETZ (Large Loop Excision of the Transformation Zone)—is a method of removing abnormal tissue growth in the cervix called cervical intraepithelial neoplasis (CIN).
-With the use of local anaesthetic, an electrically charged wire loop is used to remove the abnormal cells, and bleeding is stopped using electrocautery and/or the application of Monsel’s solution.
+LEEP (Loop Electrosurgical Excision Procedure)—also known as LLETZ (Large Loop Excision of the Transformation Zone)—is a method of removing abnormal tissue growths in the cervix called cervical intraepithelial neoplasia (CIN).
+With local anaesthetic, an electrically charged wire loop is used to remove the abnormal cells, and bleeding is stopped with electrocautery and/or the application of Monsel’s solution.
 LEEP/LLETZ is also one of the most commonly used methods to treat high-grade cervical dysplasia (CIN2 and CIN3) discovered during a colposcopic examination.

 LEEP/LLETZ